andrewerb/andrewerb.com-v2/README.md

 ## Whom this repo is for

 This particular repo is primarily for myself, as I use github pages for hosting for my website.
-But of course, it's entirely publicly viewable for anybody's reference or curiosity.
+Of course, it's publicly viewable for anybody's reference or curiosity.

 :v: :wink: